 The Cat in the Hat is a REALLY difficult show to operate - there are a lot of cues very close together.
-Our operator was in rehearsals full-time from Day 1 of rehearsals, and this is pretty much the only way they’ll be able to get good enough at it.
-The best way to learn how to operate the show is to practice alongside the Wide-Shot DVD.
-However when this was filmed Angus, the actor playing the Cat, had a knee injury so Sound Q’s 87 and 88 were skipped to accomodate for those performances.
+Our operator was in rehearsals full-time from day one of rehearsals, and this is pretty much the only way they’ll be able to get good enough at it.
+The best way to learn how to operate the show is to practice alongside the Wide-Shot video.
+However when this was filmed Angus, the actor playing the Cat, had a knee injury so Sound Q’s 87 and 88 were skipped to accommodate for those performances.
 Normally the Cat would do a long run-up (drum roll), jump on to the box (cymbal), overshoot into the wings (the crash), then return onstage making karate chop actions at the chickens clucking in the wings!

 Many of the music cues can be cued in time with the music, for example Sound Q’s 56 - 65 in the Balancing sequence.
 The music sounds best if the operator presses “Go’ on the beat in sequences like this; it keeps the illusion of a continuous live band.